ScottTZhang/mern-blog/notes.md

 When an element is styled with display: block, it:  1) Takes Up Full Width.
 2) Starts on a New Line.
 3) Default for Block Elements: Many HTML elements, such as <div>, <p>, and <h1>, are block-level by default.
 The block class can be used to explicitly set this behavior for elements that are not block-level by default, such as <span> or <a>, **making them stack vertically**.

+### [04/14/25] Complete dark mode functionality
+1. In JavaScript, a **default export** allows you to export a single value (e.g., a function, object, or variable) from a module.
+When importing a default export, you can name the imported value anything you like.

+`export default themeSlice.reducer;`

+`import themeReducer from './theme/themeSlice';`

+themeReducer is any name I can use

+2. **Issue**: ThemeProvider className is toggle correctly, but the style is not applied.

+[Solution]:

+Verify that your Tailwind CSS configuration supports dark mode (darkMode: "class").

+In tailwind.config.js: add `darkMode: 'class',`

+3. `min-h-screen`

+Responsive Design: The min-h-screen class ensures that the element adapts to the height of the user's viewport, making it ideal for responsive layouts.
+Utility-First Approach: By using a utility class like min-h-screen, you can quickly apply this behavior without writing custom CSS.
+Improved Aesthetics: It helps create visually balanced layouts by ensuring that sections or pages always fill the screen, even with minimal content.